 Professor Screweye’s death in We’re Back: A Dinosaur’s Story

 First of all, this character is terrifying to begin with.
 He looks like an old silent era, German expressionist villain with his long dark coat and contorted face.
 He has a literal screw for an eye and it’s constantly gleaming in the low lighting of his very unorthodox circus.
 He takes the lovable dinosaurs of the movie and turns them into rampaging monsters.
 The showmanship of the character really does a strong job representing Hollywood shallowness and cynicism.
 A cruel character always results in a cruel death in these features, so we have Screweye trapped alone in the dark, literally being picked apart by crows until only the screw remains.
 It’s a downright nightmarish sequence in a film you really wouldn’t expect that from.

 Large Marge in Pee Wee’s Big Adventure

 Large Marge scared the living hell out of me.
-Everything else on this list I could actually watch, but I always either averted my eyes or simply left the room the moment Pee Wee stepped into her truck.
+Everything else on this list I could actually watch, but I always either averted my eyes or simply left the room the moment Pee-wee stepped into her truck.
 First, you have the ghost story, which builds up enough creep factor that you could just shout “Boo!” at the end and it would still work.
 Instead, you have that horrifying Claymation moment where her face just contorts into something that looks silly, sure, but is completely frightening in the moment.
-Especially for a kid who is watching it for the first time.
+Especially for a kid watching it for the first time.